 - Preheat oven to 350°F.

-- In a saute pan, add 1 tablespoons of butter and the onions.
+- Heat up an oven proof skillet to medium heat.
+To that add 1 tablespoons of butter and the onions.
 Saute until nice and brown - about 10 minutes.

 - In the meantime cook the green beans in the microwave for 3 minutes.